-Appendix Page 24 Specifically, according to the Chapter 11 Trustee, LPI evaluated and purchased life insurance policies accompanied by LEs prepared by companies well-respected in the life insurance industry.
+Specifically, according to the Chapter 11 Trustee, LPI evaluated and purchased life insurance policies accompanied by LEs prepared by companies well-respected in the life insurance industry.
 Those LEs were never shared with potential investors.
 Rather, starting in 1999, LPI hired Cassidy, who had no actuarial training, to create LEs for marketing of life insurance policies to retail investors.
 From that time until 2011, LPI marketed life insurance policies to investors accompanied solely by Cassidy LEs.
-LPI typically only purchased life insurance policies where the Cassidy LEs were materially shorter than the independent LEs that originally accompanied the policies and had been used to price the policy in the Life Settlement market: on average, Cassidy LEs were only approximately half as long as the independent LE that originally accompanied the policies and had been used to price the policy in the Life Settlement market.
-Thus, for those policies that Life Partners ended up offering, the Cassidy LEs were generally materially shorter than those provided by the industry standard LE providers.66
+LPI typically only purchased life insurance policies where the Cassidy LEs were materially shorter than the independent LEs that originally accompanied the policies and had been used to price the policy in the Life Settlement market: on average, Cassidy LEs were only approximately half as long as the independent LE that originally accompanied the policies that Life Partners ended up offering, the Cassidy LEs were generally materially shorter than those provided by the industry standard LE providers.66